deltachat/deltachat-core-rust/scripts/README.md

 - `../.github/workflows` contains jobs run by GitHub Actions.

+- `run-python-test.sh` runs CFFI Python tests.

+- `run-rpc-test.sh` runs JSON-RPC Python tests.

+- `make-python-testenv.sh` creates a local python test development environment with CFFI bindings.
+  Reusing the same environment is faster than running `run-python-test.sh` which always recreates environment from scratch and runs additional lints.

+- `make-rpc-testenv.sh` creates a local python development environment with JSON-RPC bindings, i.e. `deltachat-rpc-client` and `deltachat-rpc-server`.

 - `remote_tests_python.sh` rsyncs to a build machine and runs `run-python-test.sh` remotely on the build machine.

 - `remote_tests_rust.sh` rsyncs to the build machine and runs `run-rust-test.sh` remotely on the build machine.

-- `make-python-testenv.sh` creates local python test development environment.
-  Reusing the same environment is faster than running `run-python-test.sh` which always recreates environment from scratch and runs additional lints.

 - `run-doxygen.sh` generates C-docs which are then uploaded to https://c.delta.chat/